avcoder/unit06-lesson05/slides.md

 - To get 2-way data binding, add an `onChange` on the input to `console.log(e.target.value)`
    - now make it set state instead - what happens now when you type in the input box?
 - Try removing value from input tag - does it still work?
 (Try clicking button)
+- Try removing the initial value in useState, then view the console
 - How does this compare with Vue.js?

 ---